rogerlew/usgs-regolith/Readme.md

 | `chan_thresh` (m<sup>2</sup>) | 1500 - 2000 |
 | `chan_depth` (m) | < 0.5 |

 The `chan_thresh` parameter represents the minimum upslope contributing area at which channels initiate.
 If the upslope contributing area as provided in the flow-accumulation grid is greater than this threshold and if the calculated soil depth is greater than the average depth of alluvium in channels steeper than 20% of the critical slope (`chan_depth`), the depths in these regions will be corrected to `chan_depth`.
-To override (turn off) the adjustment of soil depth in steep channels, the user can enter a large value for the channel threshold.
-In most cases, `chan_thresh` > 10<sup>6</sup> will suffice.
+To override (turn off) the adjustment of soil depth in steep channels, the user can enter a large value for the channel threshold or depth.
+In most cases, `chan_thresh` > 10<sup>6</sup> or  `chan_depth`  >  `depth_max`  will suffice.
 Alternately, for models that are not area dependent, omitting the flow-accumulation grid will likewise override the depth adjustment in steep channels.

 Optional property zones
 -----------------------